ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt get /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson rebecca-ferguson.png
 ```

-Notice the original image was put in the Magick Cache in the JPEG format.
+Notice the original image was put in the cache in the JPEG format.
 Here we conveniently convert it to the PNG image format.

 The `-extract` option is useful when retrieving an image.
 To extract a portion of the image, specify tile width, height, and offset: